proycon/colibri-core/doc/src/index.rst

   patterns that instantiate them ``to be {*1*} not {*1*} be`` is instantiated by ``to {*1*} or``, also referred to as the skip content.

-You can all of these extract relations using the ``-r`` flag, which is to be used in combination with the query mode ``-Q`` or ``-q``.
+You can all of these extract relations using the ``-g`` flag, which is to be used in combination with the query mode ``-Q`` or ``-q``.
 Consider the following sample::

-    $ colibri-patternmodeller -i /tmp/data.colibri.patternmodel -c /tmp/hamlet.colibri.cls -q "to be" -r
+    $ colibri-patternmodeller -i /tmp/data.colibri.patternmodel -c /tmp/hamlet.colibri.cls -q "to be" -g
     Loading class decoder from file /tmp/hamlet.colibri.cls
     Loading class encoder from file /tmp/hamlet.colibri.cls
     Loading indexed pattern model /tmp/data.colibri.patternmodel as input model...